Published July 26, 2018|10 min read

 At more exclusive properties, you may be able to borrow electronics like iPads and GoPros at no extra cost.
 Check your hotels list of amenities to see what’s available.

-Especially during the summer time, check community listings at your destination for any free outdoor movies at the park.
-Some airports, like Portland International Airport, have also started showing free movies for stranded passengers.
+Check community listings at your destination for any free outdoor movies at the park.
+Some airports, like Portland International Airport, show free movies for stranded passengers.
 Delta offers free in-flight flicks on newer planes, too.

 You can get things like jewelry, candy or alcohol tax-free simply by visiting duty free shops at the airport or when you’re on international waters on a cruise.